 - As a fining operator which expels small air bubbles from molten glass.

-- Glauber’s salt, the decahydrate was used as a laxative which removes certain drugs such as acetaminophen from the body.
+- Glauber’s salt, the decahydrate was used as a laxative that removes certain drugs such as acetaminophen from the body.

-- For defrosting windows, in carpet fresheners, starch manufacture, as an additive to cattle feed.
+- For defrosting windows, in carpet fresheners, starch manufacture, and as an additive to cattle feed.

 - In the manufacture of detergents and in the Kraft process of paper pulping.